Price Increases Are Inevitable in this Inflationary Environment. Avoid These Costly Pricing Mistakes.

 Setting prices is complex, and making pricing adjustments is even more difficult.
-Too often, CPGs aren’t able to predict critical effects of pricing until much later, and those effects can be costly.
-How can you avoid this and make smarter decisions to produce the best outcomes?
+Too often, CPGs aren’t able to predict critical effects of pricing until it’s too late, and those effects can be costly.
+How can you thoughtfully pass cost increases onto consumers while delivering the

 First: The basics of price elasticity

 Put simply, price elasticity measures how demand for products changes with price – how shopper behavior changes in relation to price.
 For every CPG, a key theme is how pricing affects sales volume and margin?
 If your product has an elasticity of -2.00, it means that a 1% price increase will mean a 2% fall in volume.
 Knowing your elasticities will ensure you can plan price changes carefully and model the optimum mix of volume and margin.
 It also ensures you can collaborate successfully with retailers to get the most out of trade promotions.

 According to Nielsen, price elasticity normally varies between 0 and -3.5 in CPG products.
 Price elasticity varies between categories, between brands, and even between individual SKUs in a range.